sbennasr/matrix-miner-engine/README.md

 # matrix-miner-engine

-Matrix miner engine automatically synthesize product comparison matrices (PCMs) from a set of product descriptions written in natural language.
+Matrix miner engine automatically synthesizes product comparison matrices (PCMs) from a set of product descriptions written in natural language.
 Matrix miner engine is capable of identifying and organizing features and values in a PCM – despite the informality and absence of structure in the textual descriptions of products.

 ## Development Tools: